norelleshi/Fullcampground/README.md

-# YelpCamp Introductions
+# Fullcampground Introductions
-  YelpCamp is a responsive web application project based on the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/), additional tutorials and my own refactor.
+  Fullcampground is a responsive web application project refactored from that of the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/) and additional tutorials.

 ### Features
 * For All Pages